djtm/syncthing-docker-scratch/README.md

 https://www.happyassassin.net/2015/01/12/a-note-about-ssltls-trusted-certificate-stores-and-platforms/
 - `rkt_clr.sh` does not mount any volumes.
 All modifications to the container will be discarded.
 - rkt only runs a container on the architecture it was built on.

+## Security
+If you care about security, please use the build script to create the containers locally.
+The scripts and image are already generally trying to take security into account.
+Feedback welcome.